 Once Upon a Forest has three The Internet Is for Porn jokes where the audience would rather go on that than watch his review.
-The first and second are blurred and of grown stars, but the second is a rather disturbing Freeze-Frame Bonus.
+The first and third are blurred and of grown stars, but the second is a rather disturbing Freeze-Frame Bonus.
 It's a sex trafficking site, with a picture of a fifteen year old girl and the caption "make her suffer".
 Seeing as how he thinks just leaving a child alone is comparable to Hitler, you've got to wonder how much Critic loathes his audience.

 He admitted in the Gordy review that he's exhausted.
 He was going to face Jaffers killing him with just a bit too much dignity.
 He gets close to Empty Shell state whenever he's BSOD-ing.
 He's been killing himself a lot less lately.
 His job issues still haven't gone.
 Maybe he's just given up and is living life out of obligation.